What Happens Immediately After a Domestic Violence Arrest?

 Possible Release from Custody

-After a domestic violence arrest, you will be taken into police custody.
+After a domestic violence arrest in Florida, you will be taken into police custody.
 From here, you may be offered release on your own recognizance or with bail.
 If released on your own recognizance, that means that you agree to attend all future hearings as necessary in exchange for your release from custody.
 If released on bail, you must pay a certain amount of money prior to release.
 This payment serves as a way to ensure that you will attend court as needed and follow the rules during your pending case.
 In severe cases, you may be held in jail without the opportunity for release.

 Restraining Order